Sep 10, 2020

 Taking advantage of potential in the ATM sector

 Whether you are functioning in an ISO or FISO environment, one trend remains the same: Demand for robust financial services from ATMs is high.
 ISOs need to be able to add new services beyond only dispensing cash at ATMs.
 FISOs need to offer enough value to provide a robust solution for managing the FIs ATM networks across a combination of remote, branch, and ITM formats.
 Particularly considering the value opportunity for FIs to supplementing banking services or providing banking resources where others are not available.
 Achieving these goals is highly reliant on data communication to and from ATMs, making robust and secure connectivity critical in the industry.

 Ventus Managed Network-as-a-Service (NaaS) for ATMs provides FISO ATM service providers reliable, secure, network designs to meet the specific needs for Fis.
 Ventus solutions provide enterprise cellular and fixed line connections for remote, branch, and ITM deployments based on specific needs.
 Network designs include direct internet connections that are needed for the ISO cash dispensing machines, as well as, access to the dual data centers, fully redundant, PCI-compliant Ventus Private Network solutions with multi-point routing handling any combination of connectivity with ATM management, host processors, check imagining, advertising, alarm, and DVR connections for FISOs’ FI customers.

 Ventus Global Network Solutions has the experience, equipment, and cutting-edge systems to ensure your ATM network uptime.
-Ventus handles it all, from building the network, hosting platform solutions, deploying plug-and-play software, and maintaining round the clock, comprehensive network support.
+Ventus handles it all, from building the network, hosting platform solutions, deploying plug-and-play hardware, and maintaining round the clock, comprehensive network support.
 Contact us today to learn more.